Aerodynamics of rear wing mountings

 It is readily apparent that placing the mountings at the bottom of the wings disturbs the flow in this area.
 I was also expecting to see some wake out of the swan neck mounting to disturb the flow, though, that doesn’t seem to be the case.

-In terms of drag, the difference is very little.
+In terms of drag, the variation is very little between the wing mountings studied.
 As we can see in the following chart, differences are below 0.5 %.

 This values are not considering the contributions of the mountings; only the dual-wing elements and endplates.
 The mountings are thin structures, so the additional pressure drag that can come from them is very little (+1.5 % and +1.9 % for upper- and underside mountings, respectively); and surface shear usually contributes little to the total drag (about 3 % of total drag for those wings).